samblenny/spool-rollers/README.md

 2. For the frame, I will make a box with chamfered edges and four press fit posts.
-The frame will fit under the spool to avoid interference with the cereal box's filets.
+The frame will fit under the spool to avoid interference with the cereal box's fillets.
 The rollers will hold the spool up about 1 cm from the bottom of the box to allow space for desiccant packs.